dcourtois/vscode-cmake/Readme.md

 Code convention will *never* please everyone but they are necessary.
 So:

-- Don't bother trying to convince me to change them unless you have a really good point
+- Don't bother trying to convince me to change it unless you have a really good point.
-- Follow them if you want me to consider pull requests :)
+- Follow it if you want me to consider pull requests :)